What you need to know: Raleigh's Fourth of July fireworks

 RALEIGH, N.C.
-(WTVD) --Raleigh's Fourth of July fireworks are moving out of downtown for 2018.
+(WTVD) --Want to attend Raleigh's Fourth of July fireworks?

 City officials said the change was made to "improve the overall viewing experience."

-This year, the fireworks will be launched from the Varsity Lot at North Carolina State University, which is adjacent to PNC Arena, Carter-Finley Stadium and the N.C.
-State fairgrounds.
+This year, the fireworks will be launched from the North Carolina State University property along Trinity Road, which is adjacent to PNC Arena, Carter-Finley Stadium, and the North Carolina State Fairgrounds.

+There will be no public access to the arena, stadium, or fairgrounds facilities, but there will be restroom amenities at each location.

+Those attending are encouraged to bring blankets, lawn chairs, and picnics as there will be no food or beverage sales on the premises.

 Free parking to view the fireworks will be available within PNC Arena lots, Carter-Finley Stadium lots and North Carolina State Fairgrounds Bunn Field lots along Trinity Rd.